CannedKilroy/Loan-Prediction/README.md

 ### Dataset Description
 -- ----
 * The LendingClub dataset covers P2P loans made on the Lendingclub marketplace from 2007 to 2018.
-It covers both information on the loan, including loan amount and status, as well as applicant information.
-The data is approximatly 2 million rows, with 151 columns, containing text and numeric data.
+It covers both information on the loan, including loan amount and loan status, as well as applicant information.
+The dataset is approximatly 2 million rows, with 151 columns, containing text and numeric data.
 The full data dictionary can be found here:
 [LendingClub Data Dictionary](https://www.kaggle.com/datasets/jonchan2003/lending-club-data-dictionary)
-* More information:
+* More information on LendingClub can be found here:
 [LendingClub Wikipedia](https://en.wikipedia.org/wiki/LendingClub)

 ### Running the project
+The project is run in jupyter notebooks using python, using the common data science librarys such as pandas, numpy, malplotlib, seaborn, etc.
 -- -----
 1. Clone or download the repository
 2. pip install the requirements found in the requirements.txt file using: